Buying a House with Bad Credit: Can It Be Done?

 Actually, maintaining healthy credit is likely simpler than you think.
 For some people, it may be as easy as pulling your credit report, looking it over, and reporting any errors you find to the credit bureau (Experian, TransUnion or Equifax).
 For others, it may mean:

 You can also increase your down payment.
 If you can afford to, consider increasing your down payment.
 It might help your interest rate, too.
-Generally, you’ll need to make at least a 10 percent down payment if you want a better chance of offsetting your low credit score.
-There are a lot of factors that determine interest rate, though, so your credit score is not the only factor at play.
+For example, an FHA loan can be obtained for as low as 3.5 percent downpayment, however, they require a 10 percent downpayment if your credit score is between 500 and 579.
+There are a lot of factors that determine interest rate, though, so your credit score may not be the only factor at play.

 The Bottom Line